codesbymustafa/Mindora-mono/README.md

 ## Acknowledgments

-- Thanks to all contributors who help improve Mindora
 - Built with love for the learning community

 ---

 <div align="center">
   <p>Made with love by Mustafa Koser</p>
-  <p>Star this repo if you find it helpful!</p>
 </div>